 The concept of sitting in a kneeling-like position is nothing new, it can be traced back centuries, to ancient Buddhist traditions or to the traditional Japanese seiza style of sitting.
 The concept of modern kneeling chairs as we know them today, however, was first introduced in Norway in the 1970s.

 It all started with Variable™, the original kneeling chair, designed by Peter Opsvik in 1979.
 The freedom of movement and variation the chair allows, is what sets Variable™ and its predecessors apart from the crowd.
 Explore our versatile collection of kneeling chairs and find the one that best suits your needs.

-The kneeling chair that has your back
+The original kneeling chair

-If you're not ready to give up backrests just yet but still crave the freedom of movement and variation that a kneeling chair has to offer, Variable™ Plus is the chair for you.Explore features
+If you're not ready to give up backrests just yet but still crave the freedom of movement and variation that a kneeling chair has to offer, Variable™ Plus is the chair for you.
+The chair features the same base as Variable™, sporting all the same benefits, and is coupled with a fixed backrest

-The chair features the same base as Variable™, sporting all the same benefits, and is coupled with a fixed backrest.
-The backrest allows you to vary between a wider range of sitting positions.
-Lean in when focusing on a task in front of you and lean back and stretch out for small breaks or incoming phone calls.
+Experience the same benefits as the original kneeling chair has to offer, enhanced with a backrest that enables an even wider range of sitting positions.
+The chair's runner curvature is optimized for effortless and intuitive balance while sitting.
+Lean in when focusing on a task in front of you, and lean back and stretch out for small breaks or incoming phone calls.